Last updated on November 28th, 2022 at 04:34 pm

 Hasbro’s DC Super Heroes – These Batman figurines included Masterpiece Batman box set with a 1939 Batman figurine, the Golden Age collection that featured Batman and Robin, Joker and Penguin.

-DC Direct – This line was produced by DC comics, and included Batman action figurines.
+DC Direct – This line was produced by DC detective comics, and included Batman action figurines.

 Batman Movie Action Figurines

-The numerous media franchises and Batman movies further pushed Batman’s popularity among the toy collectors, and as a result, floods of Batman merchandise started to flood the toys market worldwide.
-Below are a summary of the toys that had been developed based on the movies.
+The numerous media franchises and Batman movies further pushed Batman’s popularity among the toy collectors, and as a result, floods of related merchandise started to flood the toys market worldwide.
+Below are a summary of the toys that had been developed based on the movies, most of them are now considered retro figures worth collecting.

 Batman – Produced by Kenner in 1990 under the Dark Knight collection, this line consisted of many versions of Batman figurines which can be differentiated by their unique accessories and paints.